comunica/comunica-bencher/README.md

 This will generate the experiments `my_experiment_1`, `my_experiment_2`, `my_experiment_3`, ..., `my_experiment_n`.
 With `n` being the total number of combinations.

+Ideally, this step should be run _after_ data preparation inside the template, and _before_ running experiments.

 **Note: this requires [Node.js](https://nodejs.org/en/)**

 `matrix-values.json` must be a JSON file containing all factors that need to be combined.